Original air date: 4/1/1993

-- Big Eater: Homer temporarily recovers from his coma to reach the candy machine, prompting a repeat of his "Land of Chocolate" fantasy sequence.
+- Big Eater: Homer temporarily recovers from his belief that he'll never walk again to reach the candy machine, prompting a repeat of his "Land of Chocolate" fantasy sequence.

-- Disproportionate Retribution: The flashback explaining the origin of April Fool's Day shows pagans burning Christians at the stake over a harmless prank.
+- The flashback explaining the origin of April Fool's Day shows pagans burning Christians at the stake over a harmless prank.

 - Establishing Shot: Lampshaded when Lisa's memory of playing the saxophone for Homer in "One Fish, Two Fish, Blowfish, Blue Fish" cuts to outside the house.Mike Reiss: Lisa's memory cut to an establishing shot.

 - Everything Makes a Mushroom: The can of Duff beer that Bart stuck into a paint shaker was so fizzled up, the resulting mushroom cloud was seen by Chief Wiggum and Lou a few blocks away.

 - "Fantastic Voyage" Plot: Prof. Frink's solution to wake Homer from his coma, which is promptly rejected when it involves entering Homer's lower colon.

 - From Bad to Worse: Bart's prank lands Homer in the hospital where he's told he may never walk again.
 After making his way to the candy machine, Homer is put into his coma when the machine falls on him and the chocolate falls into his mouth, cutting off his breathing.

 - Fully Automatic Clip Show: An unbroken sequence of 32 "D'oh!"s.note